GUIDANCE FOR PATIENTS

 Complaining on behalf of someone else

-Please note that we keep strictly to the rules of medical confidentiality.
+Please note that we keep strictly to the rules of confidentiality.
 If you are complaining on behalf of someone else, we have to know that you have his or her permission to do so.
-A note signed by the person concerned will be needed, unless they are incapable (because of illness) of providing this.
+Consent by the person concerned will be required, unless they are incapable (because of illness or infirmity) of providing this.

 Patient Advice and Support Service